Updated August 23, 2023

 - tilde (~): To find an actual question mark or asterisk.
 E.g., Suppose you want to match all the cells in a range containing Asterisk (*) or Question mark (?) in the text, then tilde (~) is used in condition or criteria argument as “*~*shirt*” E.g., Red*shirt Green shirt.

 In the above example, it will track the Red*shirt because it contains Asterisk (*) character in between

 TOR* Finds the text containing or Starting with TOR

 *TOR Finds the text containing or Ending with TOR

 *TOR* Finds the text Containing the word TOR

-- Question mark (?): Used to identify or track any single character. e.g. Suppose if you want to track “shirts” word or words ending with “S” in the below-mentioned example, then in criteria argument, I need to use “shirt?”, it will result in the value 1.
+- Question mark (?): Used to identify or track any single character. e.g., Suppose you want to track “shirts” words or words ending with “S” in the below-mentioned example, then in the criteria argument, I need to use “shirt?”.
+It will result in the value 1.

-This has been a guide to COUNTIF Formula in excel.
-Here we discuss how to use COUNTIF Formula in excel along with practical examples and downloadable excel template.
+This has been a guide to COUNTIF Formula in Excel.
+We discuss how to use COUNTIF Formula in Excel, practical examples, and a downloadable Excel template.
 You can also go through our other suggested articles –